Air Quality Modeling

 • What is the optimal dimension that my policy action domain (city, region…) should have to be efficient?

-The SHERPA tool is distributed with EU-wide data on emissions and source-receptor models (spatial resolution of roughly 7x7 km2), so that it is very easy to start working on any region/local domain in Europe.
+The SHERPA tool is distributed with EU-wide data on emissions and source-receptor models (spatial resolution of roughly 6x6 km2, reference year for emissions at 2019), so that it is very easy to start working on any region/local domain in Europe.

 More specifically, SHERPA logical pathway is implemented through the following steps:

-• Source allocation: to understand how the air quality in a given area is influenced by different sources;
+• Source allocation: to understand how the air quality in a given area is influenced by different sectoral or geographical sources;

-• Scenario analysis: to simulate the impact on air quality of a specific emission reduction scenario (defined also through the previous two steps)
+• Scenario analysis: - Scenario analysis: to simulate the impact on air quality of a specific emission reduction scenario (defined also through the previous two steps)